ph1ll1ps/ph1ll1ps.github.io/content/post/msr2017b/index.md

 projects: [visualdsd]
 ---

-I led a computational team to help develop a machine learning method for predicting DNA binding rates.
+I led a computational team to help develop a machine learning method for predicting DNA binding rates, in collaboration with Rice University.